browserengineering/book/book/accessibility.md

         return elt
 ```

-With these methods, we can also avoid a bit of dulicated code in `click`, which
+With these methods, we can also avoid a bit of duplicated code in `click`, which
 of course already handled the activation concept (but via the mouse):

 ``` {.python}